Venkatmsv/Getting-and-Cleaning-Data/CodeBook.md

 Appropriately name the merged data sets.

-Merged the above tidy dataset and create one consolidate dataset and write that as .txt file.
-From that tiday data, create another data set with the average of each variable for each activity and each subject.
+Merged the above tidy dataset and create one consolidate dataset.

+From the above consolidated data set, create another data set called tidyFinalData with the mean of each variable for each activity and each subject and write into a text file.